Piyush023/Robin/README.md

 Dependencies - react-navigation/native, react-native-screens, react-native-safe-area-context
 1. Navigation file in the navigation folder consists of the Navigation.tsx and all the NavigationContainer and Root Navigator is in that and Navigation Stack is in the RootNavigator.
 2. Not Using the useNavigation Hook and implementing own custom hook for the same -  Inside the NavigationUtil.tsx.
-3. Root navigator - Consists of all the Screen Stack Wrapped with the Stack.Navigator with the initialRouteName - BottomTabBar.
+3. Root navigator - Consists of all the Screen Stack Wrapped with the Stack.Navigator with the initialRouteName - BottomTabBar - This we can change to any screen which we want to show when the app is opened for the first time.

 After install @react-navigation/native you have to install two dependency - npm install react-native-screens react-native-safe-area-context